Applications for Spring 2019 A to Z grants are now closed.

 Apply for an A to Z mini-grant and you could receive $250-$1,500 for a general school project, or $500-5,000 to support individual or group teacher professional development.
 We know you’re busy, so the application takes just minutes to fill out, and you’ll get your funds quickly once approved.

 Looking for some inspiration?
-Check out the list of Spring 2018 grantees’ projects here.
+Check out the list of Fall 2018 grantees’ projects here.

 WHAT IS THE A TO Z FUND?

-The A to Z Fund raises money for school leaders to use for field trips, music, sports, and other underfunded opportunities from A to Z. Meet some of our spring 2017 grantees and learn more in the videos below.
+The A to Z Fund raises money for school leaders to use for field trips, music, sports, and other underfunded opportunities from A to Z. Meet some of our past grantees and learn more in the videos below.

 HOW TO APPLY